jonathangomes17/angular-marvel-super-heroes/README.md

 - AngularJS 13

+  - Load more characters for pagination with scrolling
   - Guards (\guards) - Public and private routes
   - Enums (\enums) -
     Facilitate code understanding and organization